 Leather sofas in a large open living room make our Farmhouse a great place to relax and unwind.
 Downstairs there is also a shower room with walk in shower cubicle, WC and wash hand basin.

 Upstairs there are four spacious bedrooms and a newly fitted family bathroom with shower.
 From the bedrooms there are expansive views over green fields and rolling hills.
-The master bedroom has a king size bed, and there are three further bedrooms - one double, one twin room and one single room.
+The master bedroom has a king size bed, and there are three further bedrooms - one double, one twin room and one single room ( we have a trug bed which will fit inside the king room - please request as an extra should you require this),

 |Size||Sleeps up to 7, 4 bedrooms|